upa/sa46t/README.md

 	 % sudo ip route add to 0.0.0.0/0 dev sa46t9
 	 % sudo ip -6 route add to 2001:db8:1:1:0:9:a00:0/120 dev sa46t9

-	 # Or, you don't want to set default route, use this command shown below,
+	 # Or, if you don't want to set default route, use this command shown below,
 	 % sudo ip route add dev sa46t9 table 10
 	 % sudo ip rule add from 10.0.0.0/24 table 10 pref 10